kleopatra999/MollomPHP/README.md

 This base class aims to ease integration of the [Mollom](http://mollom.com) content moderation service into PHP based applications.
 The class implements essential code logic expected from Mollom clients and provides many helper functions to communicate with Mollom's [REST API](http://mollom.com/api/rest).

+Make sure that your server time is synchronized with the world clocks, and that you do not share your private key with anyone else.

 To submit bug reports and feature suggestions, or to track changes: https://github.com/Mollom/MollomPHP/issues